-VOLU IME 2 - NOF RTH PEI RTH TO WN CE NTRE F PLACE PLAN: IMPLEMENTATION FRAMEWORK REF# ACTION & PROPOSED UPDATES RESPONSIBLE TEAM SUPPORT TEAM 18/19 19/20 20/21 21/22 UPDATE AND COMMENTS DOCUMENT CHANGES Perth's night time economy identified that there are several issues common between town centres, including underactive day and night time economies.
-The report makes the following recommendation: Amend Local Planning Scheme to address land uses to support a night time economy supported by data measures.
+VOLU IME 2 - NOF RTH PER RTH TO WN CE NTRE F PLACE PLAN: IMPLEMENTATION FRAMEWORK REF # ACTION & PROPOSED UPDATES RESPONSIBLE TEAM SUPPORT TEAM 18/19 19/20 20/21 21/22 UPDATE AND COMMENTS DOCUMENT CHANGES centres, including underactive day and night time economies.
+The report makes the following recommendation: • Amend Local Planning Scheme to address land uses to support a night time economy supported by data measures.
 North Perth (Fitzgerald Street) is identified as an activity centre (district centre) by State Planning Policy 4.2 Activity Centres.
 It requires a higher level of planning and design focus due to its designation as an activity centre and may require precinct planning in line with State Planning Policy 7.2 Precinct Design.
 On 16 September 2020, the City's Design Review Panel identified the opportunity to develop a site-specific planning framework for North Perth Town Centre to guide and optimise outcomes of future redevelopment of the area bounded by Fitzgerald, Glebe and Angove Streets, and Alma Road as a part of the advice received during the review of North Perth Common (Action 1.1).
 The major review of NPTCPP is scheduled late 2021/22 to early 2022/23 and will result in an updated NPTCPP 2022/23 - 2025/26.
 The major review will consider the potential for precinct planning and determine the preferred planning framework approach for North Perth Town Centre.
 The potential continuation of this action, with consideration to the preferred planning framework approach, will be captured in the updated NPTCPP 2022/23 - 2025/26.
-1.4 Implement the recommendations of the 2017/18 review of the City's CCTV Network I&E S&D X X X Defer X The 2017/18 review of the City's CCTV Network has not been completed.
+1.4 Implement the recommendations of the 2017/18 review of the City's CCTV Network I&E S&D X X Discontinue The 2017/18 review of the City's CCTV Network has not been completed.
 Administration is currently considering how CCTV should be implemented in the City in the future.
-It is recommended this action be deferred, and CCTV and other community safety initiatives be reconsidered in the NPTCPP 2022/23 - 2025/26.
+It is recommended this action be discontinued, and CCTV and other community safety initiatives be reconsidered in the NPTCPP 2022/23 - 2025/26.
 The action is proposed to be updated to reflect the change in project scope.
-The potential to implement the recommendations of the review of the City's CCTV Network to be considered once the review has been undertaken.
-Amend action text to: Implement the recommendations of the review of the City's CCTV Network Mark action as defer in 2020/21.
-1.5 Investigate Lighting Improvements on View Street and Angove Street I&E S&D Х X X There is an opportunity to use cash-in-lieu for car parking funds to upgrade existing street lights on both streets to LED, which provide better lighting and are more energy efficient.
+Mark action as discontinue in 2021/22.
+1.5 Investigate Lighting Improvements on View Street and Angove Street I&E S&D X X X There is an opportunity to use cash-in-lieu for car parking funds to upgrade existing street lights on both streets to LED, which provide better lighting and are more energy efficient.
 The estimated cost of replacing the globes within the town centre on View Street and Angove Street is \$40,000.
-Continuation of action.
+Further investigation is required to assess the total cost and value of the replacement, with consideration to the remaining life of the existing poles relative to the expected life of new globes, and the Continuation of action.
 Extend timing to 2021/22.